nf-core/phaseimpute/docs/usage.md

 - `--steps impute`
 - `--input input.csv`: The samplesheet containing the input sample files in `bam`, `cram` or `vcf`, `bcf` format.
 - `--genome` or `--fasta`: The reference genome of the samples.
-- `--tools [glimpse1,glimpse2,quilt,stitch,beagle5,minimac4]`: A selection of one or more of the available imputation tools.
+- `--tools [glimpse1,glimpse2,quilt,quilt2,stitch,beagle5,minimac4]`: A selection of one or more of the available imputation tools.
 Each imputation tool has their own set of specific flags and input files.
 These required files are produced by `--steps panelprep` and used as input in:
 - `--posfile posfile.csv`: A samplesheet containing all the different files required by the imputation tool.
 This file can be generated with `--steps panelprep`.
-- `--panel panel.csv`: A samplesheet containing the post-processed reference panel VCF (required by GLIMPSE1, GLIMPSE2).
+- `--panel panel.csv`: A samplesheet containing the post-processed reference panel VCF (required by GLIMPSE1, GLIMPSE2 and QUILT2).
 These files can be obtained with `--steps panelprep`.

 Optionnaly you can provide the following flags: